History of Le Moyne Dolphins men's basketball (1966–1969): Hosting the tournament for a third time (1968–1969)

 The Dolphins topped the century mark for the first time at the Le Moyne Athletic Center in the semifinal of their fifth annual Christmas invitational tournament against Steubenville on December 27.
 Le Moyne's previous home game with 100 or more points scored was a 122–65 victory over St. Lawrence at the Onondaga County War Memorial on December 8, 1956.
 John Zych had a game-high 21 points to lead the Dolphins, who had six players in double figures, to a 101–81 win.
 The following evening, tournament most valuable player Ray Hodge had 25 points to lead Wagner to a 91–81 victory over Le Moyne in the championship game of the invitational.
 The loss dropped the Dolphins' record to 5–3 on the season.
 Chuck Brady was named to the all-tournament team.

-Chuck Brady scored 24 points to lead Le Moyne to an 80–75 home victory over St. Francis (NY) on January 4, giving the Dolphins a 4–0 record in MECAA games and their second win of the season and 49th all time over a University Division/major program opponent.
+Chuck Brady scored 24 points and grabbed 17 rebounds to lead Le Moyne to an 80–75 home victory over St. Francis (NY) on January 4, 1969.
+The Dolphins used an early 12–2 run to take a seven-point lead and never trailed again.
+Le Moyne's lead swelled to 14 points, but the Terriers switched from a zone to a man-to-man press and closed the first half on a 15–5 run to cut their deficit to four points at the break.
+Brady stunted St. Francis's momentum, when he found Dick Hojnacki for an easy layup to extend the Dolphins' lead to seven with four minutes to play.
+After John Conforti, who had a game-high 25 points for the Terriers, stole the ball, he missed an uncontested layup that would have cut Le Moyne's lead to three points with 49 seconds to play.
+Brady then found Hojnacki again for another layup that sealed the outcome.
+Hojnacki finished with six points.
+Dolphins point guard Tom Downey scored 18 points, and Bob Kawa had 12 despite foul trouble.
+John Zych contributed seven points and 13 rebounds.
+The scrappy Dolphins outrebounded the taller Terriers, 53–40.
+The victory gave the Dolphins a 4–0 record in MECAA games and was their second win of the season and 49th all time over a University Division/major program opponent.

 After Saint Peter's secured a 70–68 home win over Iona on January 11, every MECAA team other than Le Moyne had at least one conference loss, and Le Moyne had only one league game remaining, at Iona on January 30.
 As a result, the Dolphins clinched at least a share of the MECAA championship, their sixth league title.